DevChanQ/Scrype/README.md

 - `javascript`
 - `html`

-For other languages, provide a custom `replacer` function.
+For other languages, use the custom `replacer` function with [Highlight.js](https://highlightjs.org/) which supports 190+ languages and 97 styles.